Tips and Tricks on Creating Engaging Introductions and Hooks to Entice Your Viewers

 The purpose of an introduction is to immediately capture the attention of your reader.
 Often readers want information fast and straight to the point.
 That’s why your introduction must show them that this is the right place to obtain whatever they’re after.

-An example of a good introduction is,
+An example of a good introduction is:

-What makes this a good introduction is;
+What makes this a good introduction:

-• It starts with an enticing hook to draw in the target audience.
+- It starts with an enticing hook.

 Length of the Intro